styleguidist/react-styleguidist/docs/Documenting.md

 If a component uses React Context, you need a context provider in the example or in a custom `Wrapper` component.
 See [ThemeButton example](https://github.com/styleguidist/react-styleguidist/tree/master/examples/sections/src/components/ThemeButton).

-> **Note:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `import` it in Markdown.
+> **Tip:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `import` it in Markdown.

 ## Limitations